 There are shared interests with Drug Discovery and Molecular Pharmacology (DMP) for applications focusing on the synthesis of novel drugs.
 Applications more focused towards synthetic chemistry may be assigned to SBCA.
 Applications involving some synthesis but more focused on the evaluation of compounds in both in vitro and in vivo tumor model systems may be assigned to DMP

 There are shared interests with Drug Discovery and Mechanisms of Antimicrobial Resistance (DDR) for applications focusing on the synthesis of novel drugs.
 Applications more focused towards synthetic chemistry may be assigned to SBCA.
 Applications involving some synthesis but more focused on the evaluation of the efficacy of anti-infectives may be assigned to DDR

 There are shared interests with ZRG1 IDM-Y (82).
-Grant applications focused on the syntheses of small molecules or natural products with limited biological assessments may be assigned to either SBCA.
-Non-R01 applications that focus on the development of drug leads and preclinical biological characterization of leads may be assigned to IDM (82).
+Grant applications focused on the syntheses of small molecules or natural products with limited biological assessments may be assigned to SBCA.
+R21 and R03 applications that focus on the development of drug leads and preclinical biological characterization of leads may be assigned to IDM (82).